anne-urai/lab_wiki/PythonSetup.md

 4. [Continue](https://anne-urai.github.io/lab_wiki/IBLdata.html) to setup your environment for analyzing IBL data
     - Make sure to [link Spyder](https://docs.spyder-ide.org/current/workshops/scientific-computing.html?highlight=jupyter#setting-up-the-working-directory) to your `iblenv` conda env: Settings / Python Interpreter / User the following Python interpreter / `anaconda3/envs/iblenvs/bin/python`

+#### SSH setup
+- Pin the Anaconda Prompt to the Start bar, right-click on Properties, and change `%HOMEPATH` to the path where your code lives (e.g. `C:\Users\username\Documents\code\`).
+- [Connect your GitHub repo with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh). **Note**: the university's Dell machines have a habit of looking for ssh keys in the P-Drive `/p//.ssh/`, whereas you probably want to keep your keys in `/c//Users//username//.ssh`.
+To change where SSH looks for keys, [add an environment variable](https://www.thewindowsclub.com/see-names-and-values-of-environment-variables-in-windows) called `HOME`, and set it to `C:\Users\username`.
+Running `ssh-keygen` as a test, it should then prompt you to save your keys on the C-drive.
+If you've already created your ssh keys and they are on the P-drive, simply move them.
+- MobaXTerm is your best bet for using ssh on Windows (for transferring data).

 ### Python and data analysis references
 * Know your way around the command line
     * [Basic cheatsheet](https://github.com/moriahtaylor1/teaching-materials/blob/main/infographics/GIT%20GUIDE%20Part%201%20-%20INTRO.png)